RoBOPPics/BB/_pages/app-man-patternDesigner.md

 The Pattern Name and Description are displayed in the library view of each Pattern.

-The Pattern Nickname (limited to 8 characters) is displayed on the BallBOPPer's display screen prior to the start of each Drill or Pattern.
+The Pattern Nickname (limited to 8 characters) is displayed on the BallBOPPer's display screen prior to the start of each Pattern.

 If the Coaching field has content, then a Coaching link will appear at the bottom of the Pattern.
 Clicking on that link will display the Coaching information in a popup.